cpp-lln-lab/bidspm/docs/source/FAQ.md

 ### How can I run any of this from the command line?

 Related to the previous question but more radical.
-You can run most analysis from within your terminal without starting the Matlab graphic interface.
+You can run most analysis from within your terminal without starting the MATLAB graphic interface.

-For this you first need to know where is the Matlab application.
+For this you first need to know where is the MATLAB application.
 Here are the typical location depending on your operating system (where `XXx` corresponds to the version you use).